Gaussian fluctuations from the 2D KPZ equation: Introduction

 \subsection{Acknowledgments}

 We would like to thank Li-Cheng Tsai for his initial involvement in this project and multiple inspiring discussions.
-The research is supported by NSF grant DMS-1613301/1807748 and the Center for Nonlinear Analysis of CMU.
+We thank Nikolaos Zygouras for some helpful discussions, and two anonymous referees for a very careful reading of the manuscript and many helpful suggestions to improve the presentation.
+The research is supported by NSF grant DMS-1613301/1807748/1907928 and the Center for Nonlinear Analysis of CMU.